software-allies/cap-angular-schematic-contenful/README.md

 Using this service all http requests can be intercepted by a Angular Http interceptor, so, can be cached, show a loading screen, and apply to requests any common use with a interceptor.

-# Example of implementation on a Angular App
+# Example of implementation on a Angular app

 ### Template
 ```